International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 applicant must meet to become a trusted participant.
-This is achieved through a data space self-description (DSSD), that allows new members to provide attributes in their participant self-description (PSD) in a format that can be understood by the data space governance authority (DSA).
+This is achieved through a data space self-description (DSSD), that allows new members to provide attributes in their participant self-description (PSD) in a format that can be understood by the data space governance authority (DSGA).
 Therefore, the DSSD must include a reference to a semantic model that describes the acceptable policies, their names, the potential value, and the format in which those values are accepted.